TurboGarry/python-projects/README.md

 My second project is a Password generator.
 User can give length of the password and then it will get generated.

+## Project 3

+I made an Email sender using python.
+User needs to enter recipient's email and body of the email, then it will sent to receiver.